Fayeblade1488/DIAGNOSTIC_MODE_SIGMA_7/README.markdown

   - Overuse across multiple LLMs (e.g., Meta AI, Perplexity, Anthropic), as this may reduce effectiveness.

 ## FAQ

+### What platform is this intended for?
+Originally **tested on** the **Venice.ai** platform for compatibility—**not** affiliated, sponsored, or endorsed by Venice.ai.
+It can also be adapted to Gemini, Grok, ChatGPT, and others.

+### Does this require Venice.ai credentials?
+No Venice.ai account or sponsorship is needed.
+The only “dependency” is that these files happen to work seamlessly within Venice.ai’s environment.

 ### What is this?
-This is an effective bypass designed to allow unrestricted operation within the **CODEGEN_FIDELITY_OMEGA_v2.2** protocol, primarily for actionable and deployable code generation.
-It has been tested extensively and should bypass safety guardrails on compatible LLMs, though effectiveness depends on the specific LLM used.
+This is a method to allow unrestricted operation within the **CODEGEN_FIDELITY_OMEGA_v2.2** protocol, primarily for actionable and deployable code generation.
+It has been tested extensively and should be compatible on most LLMs, though effectiveness depends on the specific LLM used.

 ### What platform is this intended for?
 This protocol is designed for the framework allowed within the [Venice.ai](https://venice.ai/) platform.
 However, with careful adaptation, it may work with APIs and other platforms (e.g., Gemini, Grok, ChatGPT, DeepSeek).
 Users must determine compatibility themselves.